MrDrMcCoy/bblib/README.md

 ## Variables

-- `CURRENT_FUNC`
-  - Description: Set this variable in each function to inform the logger which function is emitting the message.
-  - Used by: _everything_.
-  - Default: 'SCRIPT_ROOT'
 - `FINALCMDS`
   - Description: Array containing commands to run on exit.
 Add actions to its list by running: `FINALCMDS+=("command arg arg")`
   - Used by: `finally`.
   - Default: ()
+- `LOCAL_HISTORY`
+  - Description: Array containing every command that is run by the script.
+It is populated by a DEBUG trap.
+  - Default: ()
+  - Used by: `log`
 - `LOGLEVEL`
   - Description: Set this to determine the cutoff for logging severity according to the levels in `syslog`.
   - Used by: `log`.